• Skip to primary navigation

 Instructions

 • Begin by scalding the milk.
 Warm the milk in a saucepan until almost boiling.
-A skin will form on the top, but you can easily remove the skin.
+A skin will form on the top.

 2 c. scalded and cooled milk